GeertArien/geertarien.github.io/_projects/learnopengl-examples.markdown

 The tutorials you can find on [learnopengl.com][learnopengl] are a great way to learn the basics of 3D rendering and get familiar with the OpenGL API.
 For simplicity's sake  I decided to implement them in C instead of C++.
-And instead of using raw opengl I used the [Sokol libraries][sokol libraries], which makes it a lot easier to support multiple platforms.
+And instead of using raw opengl I used the [Sokol libraries][sokol], which makes it a lot easier to support multiple platforms.

 {% include image.html